emvc/emvc-guide/content/guide/views.md

 template engines which compile the view and substitute variables to produce the final output.

-Locomotive delegates all rendering to [Express](http://expressjs.com/), ensuring seamless compatibility with [EJS](https://github.com/visionmedia/ejs), [Jade](http://jade-lang.com/), and the [many](https://github.com/visionmedia/express/wiki) [other](https://github.com/visionmedia/consolidate.js) compliant template engines.
+emvc delegates all rendering to [Express](http://expressjs.com/), ensuring seamless compatibility with [EJS](https://github.com/visionmedia/ejs), [Jade](http://jade-lang.com/), and the [many](https://github.com/visionmedia/express/wiki) [other](https://github.com/visionmedia/consolidate.js) compliant template engines.

 #### Settings

-By default, Locomotive uses [EJS](https://github.com/visionmedia/ejs) as its template engine.
+By default, emvc uses [EJS](https://github.com/visionmedia/ejs) as its template engine.
 That is easily changed by setting the `view engine` option in `config/initializers/02_views.js`: